 - the pattern still exists as a form

-Causal Closure does not immediately end a pattern.
+Causal Closure does not end a pattern.

-It ends distortion, not existence.
+It ends conditioning-based causal flow, not existence.

-4. Cessation After Full Causal Closure
+5. Cessation After Full Causal Closure

 When such a pattern ceases: